rassu/leela_analytics/README.md

 1. Clone or download this repository
 2. Open `index.html` in a web browser
 3. No build process or dependencies required - everything is included via CDN

-## Camera Position Logging

-The website includes a camera position logging feature that displays the current:
-- Camera Position (x, y, z)
-- LookAt Target (x, y, z)
-- Rotation (x, y, z)

-This information is updated in real-time as you interact with the 3D visualization.

 ## Browser Compatibility